GlobalWebIndex/challenge-python-v1/README.md

 #### Basic Tools

-Python 3.8 is used (not 3.10) and Poetry as package manager.
+- Python 3.8 is used (not 3.10) and Poetry as package manager.

-Django is used to create the model.
+- Django is used to create the model.

-The model persists in a Postgres database.
+- Postgres database to pesist the model.
   - on the images:
     - the images are held in the file system in the folder dinopedia/images
       - this folder is further structured to hold images for each dinosaur separately
       - TODO a folder media which would allow to keep our other types of files more tidy would be better
     - the database hold only the path to the image.

-Docker with docker compose is used to containerize the app; some care is needed for
+- Docker with docker compose is used to containerize the app; some care is needed for
   - the creation of the volumes
   - the creation of the superuser, and
   - the migrations
   - TODO: add a volume for the database

 PgAdmin is used to check that everything in the database are as planned (both for the local development and for the docker)

 #### Basic Packages

-Pillow is used for the images we install the package
+- Pillow is used for the images we install the package

-Black is used for formatting.
+- Black is used for formatting.

-Pytest is used to verify the functionallity of the APIs.
+- Pytest is used to verify the functionallity of the APIs.

-Model-bakery  is used to create the instances for the test.
+- Model-bakery  is used to create the instances for the test.

-TODO: add a population script

 ### Admin tasks

 #### Model

-The model can be found in the image /dinopedia/dinosaurs_models.png

-The basic classes are the **Dinosaur**, the **DinoOwner** and the **PetDinosaur**.
+The model is shown in the image /dinopedia/dinosaurs_models.png The basic classes are
+- the **Dinosaur**,
+- the **DinoOwner**, and
+- the **PetDinosaur**.

-The relations and the arguments are clearly depicted in the image.\
+The relations and the arguments are clearly depicted in the image.

-Here, we will just denote that there is a ManyToMany relationship between Dinosaur and DinoOwner to account for the liked_dinosaurs.
+Here, we will just denote that there is a ManyToMany relationship between Dinosaur and DinoOwner to account for the likes on the dinosaurs (liked_dinosaurs).

 #### Admin Site

-The model is implemented in the admin site.
+The model is implemented in the admin site, to which the user can browse from the endpoint admin/.
 From there the admin can apply the necessary actions.

 More specifically, the admin can create:
 - the Periods, with start and end years BC, and a description